 The terms and privacy policies of these service providers may apply to you as well, depending on your usage of their services.

-b) Any new business partners we may have over time, for example, in the event of a joint venture, reorganisation, business merger or sale that affects us
+- Any new business partners we may have over time, for example, in the event of a joint venture, reorganisation, business merger or sale that affects us

-c) When required to comply with a law or court order, and only if us doing so is lawful.d) Our professional advisors including our lawyers and technology consultants when they need it to give us their professional advice.
+- our professional advisors including our lawyers and technology consultants when they need it to give us their professional advice.

-Any social media posts/comments or public reviews that you send to us (e.g. via Facebook or Capterra) will be shared under the terms of the relevant platform and could be made public.
+Any social media posts/comments or public reviews that you sent to us (e.g. via Facebook or Capterra) will be shared under the terms of the relevant platform and could be made public.
 We do not control these platforms and we are not responsible for this kind of sharing.
 You are responsible for ensuring that any comments you make comply with any relevant policy on acceptable use of those services.

 Our website includes hyperlinks to, and details of, third party websites.

-We have no control over, and are not responsible for, the privacy policies and practices of third parties.
+We have no control over, and are not responsible for the privacy policies and practices of third parties.